harithh0/Phishing-Gmail-Detector/README.md

 - Implement false positive feedback
     - Use this feedback to fine tune and improve model
-- Implement Pub/Sub for more control over real-time email updates
+- Implement Pub/Sub for more control over real-time email updates instead of using Zapier